slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *'The pathway to freedom is discipline.'*

+HINT: how to create new habits?

+- Start very small.
+I think one of the keys to becoming more productive is to simply make one small change at a time.
+The smaller the change you try to make to your life, the more likely you’ll actually make it.

+- Make bad habits more expensive by making a pact with someone to introduce financial penalties for habits that are bad for you both.
+This helps you focus on the costs of your bad habits, instead of their rewards.

+- Reward yourself.
+Adopting new behaviors and habits is difficult, but providing yourself with rewards for following through with new behaviors has been shown to help you solidify new habits.

+- Anticipate obstacles to new habits.
+When you integrate new habits into your life, make sure you look out on the horizon for any obstacles or commitments that might get in the way of you forming new habits.

+- Small Steps Beat Big Dreams, get accountable

+HINTS:

-Cultivate high leverage systems: [meditate](#on-meditation), spend time outside, exercise, [rest](#on-health), travel, learn useful skills (making challenge = skill), read, listen music, create, network and make friends, massaging, spending time w/ friends & family, journal, remember to be grateful, lower expectations, forgiving yourself, self awareness, plan and goals (productive visualization), eat mindfully (e.g. water, blueberries, green tea, avocados, leafy green vegetables, fatty fish, water, dark chocolate, flax seeds and nuts), multitasking / focus / do less.  sleep / nap
+- Cultivate high leverage systems: [meditate](#on-meditation), spend time outside, exercise, [rest](#on-health), travel, learn useful skills (making challenge = skill), read, listen music, create, network and make friends, massaging, spending time w/ friends & family, journal, remember to be grateful, lower expectations, forgiving yourself, self awareness, plan and goals (productive visualization), eat mindfully (e.g. water, blueberries, green tea, avocados, leafy green vegetables, fatty fish, water, dark chocolate, flax seeds and nuts), multitasking / focus / do less.  sleep / nap

-Avoid low leverage systems: social media, news, pointless notifications, smartphones, owning a TV, working long hours, bad relationships, judging, control of petty stuff, perfectionism..
+- Avoid low leverage systems: social media, news, pointless notifications, smartphones, owning a TV, working long hours, bad relationships, judging, control of petty stuff, perfectionism..

+- Mental checklist of positive habits.

 <!--
 Keep a journal, record your thoughts, learn what’s happening with you.
 We get 3-4 thoughts a year that would change our life if we acted on them.” – Les Brown